Cartago Agrarian Union Party

-The Cartago Agrarian Union Party (Partido Unión Agrícola Cartaginés) is a political party in Cartago Province, Costa Rica.
+The Cartago Agrarian Union Party (Partido Unión Agrícola Cartaginés) was a political party in Cartago Province, Costa Rica.

 The party was founded in 1969 by Juan Guillermo Brenes Castillo.
 It first contested a general election in 1970, but received only 0.5% of the vote and failed to win a seat.
 In 1974 support for the party more than doubled, receiving 1.2% of the vote and winning its first seat.
 Despite seeing its share of the vote drop to 1%, the party retained its seat in the 1978 elections.
 However a further slump to 0.8% in 1982 saw the party lose its parliamentary representation.

 It regained a seat in the 1986 elections, receiving 1.2% of the national vote.
 The seat was retained in elections in 1990 and 1994, but a loss of support in the 1998 elections saw its share of the vote drop to 0.5%, resulting in it losing its solitary seat.
 A similar result in 2002 saw the party remaining seatless.